 -- We have included additional validation by way of utilizing the different negative example methods to perform function prediction (figure 4 and section “Case Study: Improving function prediction in Human, Mouse, and Yeast”).
 We believe that the large performance difference demonstrates the significance of the reduction in false error rate.
 We have also added additional text in section “Evaluation of Negative Example Quality”, emphasizing that the error rate we measure is the observed error rate, rather than the true error rate.

-Because we can only observe errors on newly annotated genes, the upper bound of the error rate is the average number of new annotations per category.
+Because we can observe errors only on newly annotated genes, the upper bound of the error rate is the average number of new annotations per category.
 For the example you mentioned, the upper bound on the Biological Process category would be an error rate of 45.4 when choosing 3000 negative examples, meaning that the random baseline achieved 16% of the maximum observable error, while SNOB achieved just 3%.
 The main reason for the low cardinality of the error rates in BP, is that there are many categories which only received one new annotation, and thus have a maximum error rate of 1.

 “On term specificity: the authors define term specificity by the number of proteins in GO annotated by that term.
 Would that be for a leaf term?
 Or for any propagated term?
 So, for example, of a protein is labeled as "alkaline phosphatase" it also has "protein binding" implied (propagated) term.
 This leads to a broader question: Is each protein annotated with a GO subgraph, or only with a set of terms?
 The answer to this question is important, since it determines whether specificity is determined by frequency of leaf terms, or by actual correlation with the GO term hierarchy in the GO graph. “